andrew/ultimate-awesome/README.md

 - [awesome-gametalks](https://github.com/hzoo/awesome-gametalks) - :speech_balloon: A curated list of gaming talks (development, design, etc).
 - [dev-resources](https://github.com/marcelscruz/dev-resources) - A collaborative list of resources for developers.
 - [awesome-hadoop](https://github.com/youngwookim/awesome-hadoop) - A curated list of amazingly awesome Hadoop and Hadoop ecosystem resources.
-- [awesome-playwright](https://github.com/mxschmitt/awesome-playwright) - A curated list of awesome tools, utils and projects using Playwright.
 - [awesome-vulnerable](https://github.com/kaiiyer/awesome-vulnerable) - A curated list of VULNERABLE APPS and SYSTEMS which can be used as PENETRATION TESTING PRACTICE LAB.
 - [awesome-model-based-RL](https://github.com/opendilab/awesome-model-based-RL) - A curated list of awesome model based RL resources (continually updated).
 - [awesome-censys-queries](https://github.com/thehappydinoa/awesome-censys-queries) - A collection of fascinating and bizarre Censys Search Queries .
+- [awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) - A curated list of NLP resources focused on Transformer networks, attention mechanism, GPT, BERT, ChatGPT, LLMs, and transfer learning.
 - [awesome-security-newsletters](https://github.com/TalEliyahu/awesome-security-newsletters) - Periodic cyber security newsletters that capture the latest news, summaries of conference talks, research, best practices, tools, events, vulnerabilities, and analysis of trending threats and attacks .
 - [free-for-life](https://github.com/wdhdev/free-for-life) - A massive list including a huge amount of products and services that are completely free!.
 - [awesome-react-headless-components](https://github.com/jxom/awesome-react-headless-components) - Awesome list of React headless components!.
-- [awesome-transformer-nlp](https://github.com/cedrickchee/awesome-transformer-nlp) - A curated list of NLP resources focused on Transformer networks, attention mechanism, GPT, BERT, ChatGPT, LLMs, and transfer learning.
 - [awesome-indie-hacker-tools](https://github.com/iAmCorey/awesome-indie-hacker-tools) - 独立开发/出海开发相关技术栈及工具收录 / Find the best tools for indie hackers here.
 - [Awesome-Azure-Pentest](https://github.com/Kyuu-Ji/Awesome-Azure-Pentest) - A collection of resources, tools and more for penetration testing and securing Microsofts cloud platform Azure.
 - [awesome-hacking-lists](https://github.com/taielab/awesome-hacking-lists) - A curated collection of top-tier penetration testing tools and productivity utilities across multiple domains.
 Join us to explore, contribute, and enhance your hacking toolkit!.